The best lenses for the Nikon Z5 in 2025: upgrade your camera with some smart lenses

 The combination of a fast 85mm lens and a full-frame camera is perfect for portraits and defocused backgrounds.
 The focal length gives a natural viewing angle that makes head-and-shoulders and half-length portraits look flattering, without you needing to get too close to the subject.

 Many lens manufacturers give their 85mm lenses an f/1.4 aperture, in the interests of blurring the background heavily and making the subject really stand out.
-Logically you’d expect this f/1.8 lens to lose out in that respect, but our tests showed it was more than able to hold its own with most f/1.4 rivals.
+Logically you’d expect this f/1.8 lens to lose out in that respect, but our tests showed it was more than able to hold its own against most f/1.4 rivals.

 With a range from 24mm wide-angle through to a 200mm telephoto, this is a zoom that can cover everything from landscapes to candid portraiture, and a lot in between.
 Such superzoom lenses are particularly popular for travel - so you just have the one lens to pack, and you don't need to change lenses whilst on the move.